 These calculations are for education only and do not replace clinical advice, diagnosis, or treatment.
 Always confirm medical decisions with a qualified healthcare professional.

-Nutrition does not need to be extreme to be useful.
-Many plans emphasize regular meals, adequate protein, high-fibre carbohydrates, unsaturated fats, and fewer sugar-sweetened drinks.
-A registered dietitian can help match food choices to glucose patterns, cultural preferences, liver goals, and medication side effects.
+For many people, nutrition changes do not need to be extreme.
+Care plans often emphasize regular meals, adequate protein, higher-fibre carbohydrates, unsaturated fats, and fewer sugar-sweetened drinks.
+A registered dietitian can help match these choices to glucose patterns, medication side effects, cultural preferences, and liver goals.

 How Ozempic Compares With Other GLP-1 Options

 No GLP-1 medicine is universally best for fatty liver.
-The better question is which medication, if any, fits the reason it is being prescribed.
+The better question is which medication, if any, fits the approved purpose, liver stage, side-effect risk, and monitoring plan.
 Ozempic, Wegovy, and Rybelsus are all linked to semaglutide, but they are not interchangeable in everyday prescribing.
-Product labels, approved uses, form, dosing schedule, and patient goals can differ.

 Wegovy and fatty liver disease often come up because weight management is closely tied to MASLD risk.
 Rybelsus may come up because it is oral semaglutide.
-Tirzepatide and other incretin-based medicines may also be discussed for diabetes or weight-related care, but each has its own evidence base and safety profile.
-Research in liver disease does not automatically make one option right for a specific person.
+Tirzepatide and other incretin-based medicines may also be discussed for diabetes or weight-related care, but each option has its own evidence base and safety profile.

-The practical question around Ozempic and fatty liver disease is not “Will this fix my liver?”
-A better starting point is “What problem are we treating, and how will we measure safety?”
-That framing helps keep diabetes control, weight goals, liver monitoring, and side effect management in the same conversation.
+The practical question is not whether Ozempic and fatty liver disease can ever overlap.
+A better question is what problem is being treated, what liver stage is present, and how safety will be monitored.
+That keeps diabetes control, weight goals, lab follow-up, and side-effect planning in the same conversation.

 - Diagnosis details: MASLD, MASH, fibrosis, or cirrhosis.